farisc-designer/portfolio/README.md

 I'm always open to collaboration opportunities and would love to hear from you.
 If you have any questions or inquiries, feel free to reach out to me through my contact information below.

 Contact Information
-✉️ Email: [insert email address]
+✉️ : farisc.designer@gmail.com
-💻 Website: [insert website URL]
+💻 : [insert website URL]
-💼 LinkedIn: [insert LinkedIn URL]
-📸 Instagram: [insert Instagram URL]

 Thank you for visiting my Github profile, and I look forward to connecting with you!